bnb-chain/bnb-chain.github.io/docs/beaconchain/fullnodeissue.md

 ./bnbchaind: line 1: version: command not found ./bnbchaind: line 2: oid: command not found /Library/Developer/CommandLineTools/usr/bin/size: 45160816 No such file or directory
 ```

-Since all the binaries are stored in `git lfs`, you will see this error is the binary is not complete.
-Please use this [script](https://github.com/binance-chain/node-binary/blob/master/install.sh) to download the binaries or use `git lfs clone`.
+Since the old binaries are stored in `git lfs`, you will see this error is the binary is not complete.
+Please use this [repo](https://github.com/bnb-chain/node/releases) to download the binaries.
 #### Cannot query a specific block

 Once you have your own node running, you can start querying from it.
 But sometimes you may not be ablt to get the information you want.
 For example: